 Cindy Schaffer is beginning her 11th year as an Instructor with Rutgers Community Programs.
 She teaches Handprints, Art Play and Once Upon an Artist, where children learn about famous artists, while creating their own work.
 She has also been active in the afterschool program at PS 9 on the Upper West Side.
 Cindy has a BA from NYU and an MA from Columbia University.

 Cindy says: “I have the best job in the world!
 Watching young children paint for the first time brings me great job because they can express themselves before they can even speak.
 Our art studio allows children of all ages (and adults, too!) the freedom to create, imagine and play.
 I love helping people find their inner artist.”

 Lesley Countryman is beginning her 10th year as an Instructor with Rutgers Community Programs.
-She teaches Art Play and Once Upon an Artist, and is also an Instructor in the Ready, Set, Go!
-Preschool Alternative Program.
+She teaches Art Play and Once Upon an Artist.
 Lesley is also the Community Programs Outreach Advisor, handling marketing and outreach efforts for our programs.
 After a career as a performing artist in dance, theater, film and television, she taught in the afterschool program at PS9.
 Lesley has a BA from Connecticut College.

 Lesley says: “I love being an instructor at Rutgers because I get to witness uncensored joy of discovery — every day.”